spageektti/taskrpg/README.md

 TaskRPG is a Flutter-based Android app that transforms your daily task management into a fun and engaging role-playing game.
 Level up, earn rewards, and stay productive as you conquer your to-do list!

+> [!WARNING]
+> This project has been abandoned, and there are no plans to publish the code or binaries in the near future.
+Thank you for your interest.

 ## Features ✨

 - Gamify your task management experience.